HabanaAI/Model-References/PyTorch/nlp/BART/simpletransformers/README.md

 # BART for PyTorch

-This folder contains scripts to fine-tune BART model on Intel® Gaudi® AI Accelerator.
-To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+This folder contains scripts to fine-tune BART model on Intel® Gaudi® AI accelerator.
+To obtain model performance data, refer to the [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+Before you get started, make sure to review the [Supported Configurations](#supported-configurations).

 For more information about training deep learning models using Gaudi, visit [developer.habana.ai](https://developer.habana.ai/resources/).